jwodder/doapi/FUTURE.md

   what to operate on and any arguments; instead of an object, one can use a string or int, which is treated like an object ID given on the command line) from a file.
+    - Also give plain `doapi` a batch mode for executing arbitrary actions on arbitrary objects
     - cf. the draft `--json <file>` option to `doapi-droplet new`:

         > A JSON array (or an object, which is treated as an array of one) is